folbricht/routedns/doc/configuration.md

 ### Router

-Routers are used to direct queries to specific upstream resolvers, modifier, or to other routers based on the query type, name, or client information.
+Routers are used to direct queries to specific upstream resolvers, modifiers, or to other routers based on the query type, name, time of day, or client information.
 Each router contains at least one route.
 Routes are are evaluated in the order they are defined and the first match will be used.
 Routes that match on the query name are regular expressions.
 Typically the last route should not have a class, type or name, making it the default route.

 #### Configuration